8fold/site-joshbruce.com/content-root/public/experiences/agile-software-development/story-points/content.md

 >
 > <cite>Morpheus, *The Matrix*

 If the story points are a proxy for time, use time.
 Then you don't have to train people, document what the term means, and so on.
-In other words, you transparency by increasing the amoutn of work not done; the definition of simple from The Manifesto.
+In other words, you increase transparency by increasing the amount of work not done; the definition of simple from The Manifesto.

 </details>